LSSTDESC/DC2_grid_scripts/README.md

 To get up and running with this script, you need to:

  1. Edit the file paths within jobmanager.py to point to the right directories.
- 2. Create joblist.txt, jobscompleted.txt and jobsites.txt as empty files.
+ 2. Create joblist.txt, jobscompleted.txt, jobsfailed.txt and jobsites.txt as empty files.
  3. Create visitlist.txt containing a list of all visit numbers to be processed.
  4. Create visitposition.txt containing the number 0.
  5. Run jobmanager.py!